inehalsharma/Happy-Heart-Appointment-Scheduler-Bot/README.md

 iv)[Integrated the bot with Google Vision API]

 A brief description of these integrations is explained in the following sections.
-To experiment with the UI of the bot, I designed a simple [front-end] for the bot using Django framework.
+To experiment with the UI, I designed a simple [front-end] for the agent using Django framework.
 I also designed a [Figma protoype](#neomoprohic-ux-prototype) of the chatbot UI for mobile applications using the minimal neomorphism design.

 ### Integration of Dialogflow with Google Calendar

-In this section, I learnt how Dialogflow connects with backend systems to provide rich and dynamic responses to users questions.
+In this section, I learnt how Dialogflow connects with backend systems to provide rich and dynamic responses to user questions.
 In the agent’s GCP project, I enabled Google Calendar API and a service account to access Google calendar.
-Then I created the fulfillment and used the credentials I generated for the calendar access to connect it with the fulfillment.
-Finally I tested to see if the calendar invites are being set up per user request.
+Then, I created the fulfillment and used the credentials I generated for the calendar to connect the calender with the fulfillment.
+Finally, I verified if the calendar invites are being set up as per the user's appointment.

 ### Integration of Dialogflow with Telephony Gateway

 The Telephony Gateway feature provides a telephone interface to the Dialogflow agent.
 It is used to build conversational IVR (interactive voice response) solutions that integrate with the rest of the call center network.
 Currently (the service is in beta), you can select a telephone number hosted by Google.
 The biggest advantage of the telephony gateway is that it can be used to create the agent for chat or messaging services and turn it into an IVR without much effort.
 You just assign a phone number to the chatbot that is already built and provide the same experience to users across the phone and web.

 ### Integration of Dialogflow with Twilio Messaging Service